 As part of the competition, teams may customize the propulsion system with which their WAM-V is equipped.
 Vehicle propulsion is provided by a set of identical thrusters.
-The details of the thruster model are available on the documentation page of the VRX website.
+The details of the thruster model are available through the documentation page of the VRX Wiki.
 The maximum number of allowed thrusters is four.
 The pose (position and attitude relative to the vessel) of each thruster is configurable via a YAML file.

 In order to preserve realism, not all possible thruster positions will be accepted.
-The valid set of allowed positions are represented in the Figure 2 as five red bounding boxes.
+The valid set of allowed positions are represented in Figure 2 as five red bounding boxes.
 In order for a thruster configuration to be considered valid, the origin of each thruster must be contained within one of these bounding boxes and each bounding box must contain no more than one thruster.
-Additionally, all thrusters have the ability to dynamically rotate and thus redirect the direction of its thrust.
+Additionally, all thrusters have the ability to dynamically rotate and thus change the thrust direction.